 We value our alumni, and each of you matter to the success of our program.
-We have dedicated this section of the Webster to highlight your accomplishments.
+We have dedicated this section of the website to highlight your accomplishments.
 Here are a few alums we have highlighted this month:

 If you are a USD alum working in the real estate industry, we would like to hear from you.
 Please email Diane Ice with recent and significant career-related achievements and initiatives.
-All submissions will be considered for inclusion in the "Alumni Matters" sections of The Pipeline and our Webster.
+All submissions will be considered for inclusion in the "Alumni Matters" sections of The Pipeline and our website.